[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Each SubAgent explores in an independent context

-• Extracts the most important tokens to return
+• Extracts and returns the most important tokens

 • Single chat: 1×